Venues of the 1976 Winter Olympics: Before the Olympics

 Innsbruck hosted the Winter Olympics in 1964.
-Bergiselschanze, one of the venues used for those games, has been part of ski jumping's Four Hills Tournament since the 1952-3 season.
+Bergiselschanze, one of the venues used for those games, has been part of ski jumping's Four Hills Tournament since the 1952–3 season.

 At the International Olympic Committee (IOC) session at Amsterdam in May 1970, Denver, Colorado was selected over Sion, Tampere, and Whistler, British Columbia to host the 1976 Winter Games.
 Local pressure from residents in Colorado forced a referendum vote two years later in which state residents, led by future governor Richard Lamm on environmental and cost concerns.
 A vote of 3 to 2 against on 7 November 1972 confirmed this, resulting in the United States Olympic Committee wanting to move the 1976 Winter Games to Salt Lake City, Utah.
 Denver withdrew their bid in November 1972, resulting in the IOC reopening up the bid for the 1976 Games.
 Besides Innsbruck, other cities who bid were Salt Lake City, Garmisch-Partenkirchen, Chamonix, and Lake Placid, New York.
 Innsbruck was awarded the 1976 Games by the IOC on 4 February 1973.

 Before Innsbruck was awarded the 1976 Winter Games, the venues used were in the process of being expanded.
 Patscherkofel's downhill run was widened in 1971.
-Axamer Lixum's course proposed originally for the 1964 Winter Games was used for both men's and women's event had to be clear cut in order to remove the trees located there along with its slope being reduced from 66-71% to 28-31%.
+Axamer Lixum's course proposed originally for the 1964 Winter Games was used for both men's and women's event had to be clear cut in order to remove the trees located there along with its slope being reduced from 66 to 71% to 28-31%.
 A total of 100000 m3 was moved along with the canalization of a deep ditch 68 m long.
 Seefeld used lesser loops for the cross-country courses compared to the 1964 Games.
 New lighting was installed in Olympiahalle to accommodate color television along with a new loudspeaker system.
 A plastic pipe under the ice had to be replaced when American figure skater Terry Kubicka broke through the ice, piercing the pipe, and creating a coolant leak.
 Two new compressors of ammonia refrigeration were added to Eisschnellaufbahn to maintain the ice at -10 C. The biggest change was at the bobsleigh and luge track where a single track was used for combined events, the first of its kind in the world.
 Construction of the track began in 1973 under the auspices of the International Bobsleigh and Tobogganing Federation and International Luge Federation and was completed the following year.
 During the 1975 Olympic Test Competition on the track, East Germany set up cameras and timers all along the run to determine the fastest lines through each of the straights and curves.